DCSK-based Waveform Design for Self-sustainable RIS-aided Noncoherent SWIPT: System Model

 \subsection{Network Topology}

 As shown in Fig. \ref{fig:model}, we consider a SISO set-up, with a single antenna transmitter (Tx) and receiver (Rx), where the Tx employs a DCSK-based signal generator.
-We assume that no direct link between the Tx and Rx exists and hence, an element-splitting based \cite{zeris} RIS is employed to realize the entire communication process.
+We assume that, similar to \cite{dcskris1, dcskris2,dcskris3}, no direct link between the Tx and Rx exists due to heavy obstruction from obstacles (e.g., walls in indoor environments).
+Hence, an element-splitting based \cite{zeris} RIS is employed to realize the entire communication process.
 Specifically, the RIS consists of $N$ reflecting elements, where $M$ of them are configured for information transmission and $K$ are configured for EH, such that $M+K=N$ (discussed in Section \ref{ris}).
 Moreover, we consider the adjacent elements to be uncorrelated, i.e., a half-wavelength of spacing exists between them.